 - an elastic belt to provide steady pull along the shaft

 The brand also has a “Plus” setup that adds rod-based traction components.
-If you go that route, pay attention to safety notes about when and how it should be worn.
+If you go that route, pay attention to the safety notes and whether that extra complexity actually suits your lifestyle.

 Does Phallosan Forte work?

 If curvature is your main issue, read our Peyronie’s-focused guide: Penile traction therapy for Peyronie’s disease.
-Also see How much curve is too much? so you have a clear baseline.
+Also see How much curve is too much? so you have a clearer baseline before spending money.

-Quick reality check: traction only works if you actually use it.
-If you want to confirm the current price and whether Phallosan Forte looks like something you would truly wear consistently, check it here.
+Quick reality check: traction only helps if you actually use it.
+If you want to see the current price and decide whether Phallosan Forte looks like something you would truly wear consistently, check it here.

 FDA status and “medical device” claims